 - Average Commission

-CJ Affiliate is one of the biggest online affiliate platforms and have nearly every major retailer listed on their platform.
-Regarding marketing for businesses, CJ have an ample amount of advertisers that make It easy to compare different offers.
+CJ Affiliate is one of the biggest online affiliate platforms and has nearly every major retailer listed on their platform.
+Regarding marketing for businesses, CJ has an ample amount of advertisers that makes it easy to compare different offers.
 With over 3,000 advertising partners, they have lots of creative sizes and affiliate link options.
-Moreover, they implement a net-20 payment term which ensures payments are paid out timely each month.
+Moreover, they implement a net-20 payment term, which ensures that payments are paid out in a timely manner each month.

-However, a few of its disadvantages or drawbacks is that it has around only 1,000 partners which is a low count compared to the likes of CJ Affiliate or ShareASale.
-It also has unpredictable payment nature for affiliates and only pays when commissions are collected from partners.
+However, a few of its disadvantages or drawbacks include that it has around only 1,000 partners, which is a low count compared to the likes of CJ Affiliate or ShareASale.
+It also has an unpredictable payment nature for affiliates and only pays when commissions are collected from partners.